NicholasCote/HPC-Docs-ncote/docs/compute-systems/cirrus/users/hosting/additions.md

 # Adding Applications

 CIRRUS utilizes a development strategy known as GitOps.
 A code repository is connected to the CIRRUS Continuous Deployment (CD) tool Argo CD.
 Changes are Continuously Integrated (CI) in to the code repository.
 When the changes have been tested and accepted a new container image can be built to incorporate the changes.
+The new image needs to be stored in a container registry to be utilized by CIRRUS.
+For more information on the CIRRUS container registry, see [Container Registry](../container-registry/index.md).
 The new image can then be used in the application definition stored in the code repository and that syncs automatically to update the deployment.

 Administrator assistance is required to initially setup your application on CIRRUS.
 More details can be found at this [link on creating tickets](../../create-tickets).
 Below is a template for what a ticket Description should be for new deployments and the documentation after covers how to create and provide those details.